Prisoners and guards agree about federal coronavirus response: ‘We do not feel safe’

 “All of us are trying to survive,” Troitino said.
 “Your health affects me, and vice versa.
 Inmates and staff, we do not feel safe.”

 Troitino is among the federal workers suing the government for hazard pay over what they say are risky conditions they’re forced to work under during the pandemic — but he’s hardly a disgruntled worker.
 When the BOP announced Aug.
-5 it had moved into phase 9 of its covid-19 action plan, prisoners and their advocates panned the news as the bureau’s attempt to create the impression that the virus is under control in facilities while papering over a deepening health and safety crisis.
+5 it had moved into Phase 9 of its covid-19 action plan, prisoners and their advocates panned the news as the bureau’s attempt to create the impression that the virus is under control in facilities while papering over a deepening health and safety crisis.

 BOP Director Michael Carvajal has dismissed scrutiny of the bureau as “misinformation.”
 During a June Senate Judiciary Committee hearing on covid-19 best practices for prisons and jails, Carvajal testified that the bureau was well-prepared and that the Centers for Disease Control and Prevention had praised the bureau after evaluating unspecified facilities in the early months of the pandemic.
 As of June 1, Carvajal said 1,650 federal inmates and 171 bureau staff had tested positive.